-I am co-organizing ICML 2016 Worshop on Human Interpretability in Machine Learning (WHI).
+I am co-organizing NIPS 2016 Worshop on Interpretable Machine Learning for Complex Systems.
+Deadline: October 20!

 I am interested in designing high-performance machine learning methods that make sense to humans, and can make sense of humans.